 Key performance indicator, additional information on profitability Definition Reason for use Return on tangible equity (%) Net profit attributable to shareholders before amortization and impairment of goodwill and intangible assets (annualized as applicable) divided by average equity attributable to shareholders less average goodwill and intangible assets This metric is used because it provides information on the profitability of the business in relation to tangible equity.
 Cost / income ratio (%) Operating expenses divided by operating income before credit loss (expense) or recovery This metric is used to provide information on the efficiency of the business by comparing operating expenses with gross income.
 Net profit growth (%) Change in net profit attributable to shareholders from continuing operations between current and comparison periods divided by net profit attributable to shareholders from continuing operations of comparison period This profitability metric provides information on profit growth in comparison with prior period.
 Net new money growth for combined wealth management business (%) Net new money for combined wealth management businesses for the period (annualized as applicable) divided by Invested assets at the beginning of the period This growth metric is used to provide information on the wealth management business growth by comparing net new money intakes during the reporting period with invested assets at the beginning of the period.
 Return on equity (RoE) (%) Net profit attributable to shareholders (annualized as applicable) divided by average equity attributable to shareholders This metric is used because it provides information on the profitability of the business in relation to equity.
 Return on risk-weighted assets, gross (%) Operating income before credit loss (annualized as applicable) divided by average fully applied risk-weighted assets This metric is used because it provides information on the profitability of the business in relation to risk-weighted assets.
 Return on leverage ratio denominator, gross (%) Operating income before credit loss (annualized as applicable) divided by average fully applied leverage ratio denominator This metric is used because it provides information on the profitability of the business in relation to leverage ratio denominator.
-Material adver change statement erial adverse change in the prospects of UBS December 2017.
-Significant chang statement. consolidated financial st Pension Fund of UBS in take effect from the star of the Swiss pension fu these measures, includir that is attributable to p obligation recognized b million in the first quarte a reduced pension service there has been no signi UBS AG or UBS AG Grou Events after the reporting period" to the UE satements included in the Annual Report 20 Switzerland and UBS have agreed measures to the 2019 to support the long-term financial and.
-Changes to the Pension Fund, and as any the portion of the payment to be made last service, will lead to a reduction in the pay UBS AG, resulting in a pre-tax gain of Citer of 2018 with no overall effect on total equate cost starting from January 2018.
-Other the ficant change in the financial or trading posup since 31 December 2017, which is the encountries of the starting from January 2018.
+Material adve change statement erial adverse change in the prospects of U December 2017.
+Significant chang statement. consolidated financial st Pension Fund of UBS in take effect from the star of the Swiss pension fu these measures, includir that is attributable to p obligation recognized b million in the first quarte a reduced pension servio there has been no signi UBS AG or UBS AG Grou 5 Events after the reporting period" to the L catements included in the Annual Report 2 Switzerland and UBS have agreed measures t of 2019 to support the long-term financia and.
+Changes to the Pension Fund, and as ng the portion of the payment to be made hast service, will lead to a reduction in the y UBS AG, resulting in a pre-tax gain of er of 2018 with no overall effect on total ec- ce cost starting from January 2018.
+Other t ficant change in the financial or trading po- up since 31 December 2017, which is the en- which financial information has been publish